abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

 <b>Example:</b>

-If everytime I want to log into OzSTAR I load the modules `anaconda3`, `openmpi`, `hdf5` and `git`, to avoid having to type these out every single time I put this code into my `.bashrc` file.
+If every time I want to log into OzSTAR I load the modules `anaconda3`, `openmpi`, `hdf5` and `git`, to avoid having to type these out every single time I put this code into my `.bashrc` file.
 Note that the `anaconda3/5.0.1` comes directly after `module purge`.
 ```
 module purge
 module load anaconda3/5.0.1